-- If your desired accommodation is within the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" and you need 3 days): - 1.
-Complete the PSYC18-specific Request for Missed Term Work Accommodations Form. - 2.
-Email the form and your Accommodation Letter to your instructor, specifying how many days extension you are requesting. - If your desired accommodation is outside the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" but you need more time than that): - 1.
-Contact your AccessAbility consultant and have them email your instructor detailing the accommodations required.
+Disability-related reasons for students registered with AccessAbility Services For missed ASSIGNMENTS, If your desired accommodation is within the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" and you need 3 days), send your Accommodation Letter to the course email and specify how many days extension you are requesting.
+If your desired accommodation is outside the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" but you need more time than that), contact your AccessAbility consultant and have them write to the course email detailing the accommodations needed.
+PREFERABLY IN ADVANCE OF THE MISSED WORK, OR AS SOON AS POSSIBLE Academic Conflict (e.g. two midterms at the same time) Screenshot from Quercus demonstrating the conflict.
+10 BUSINESS DAYS IN ADVANCE of the missed work Religious Conflict None required (but still fill out the PSYC18-specific Request for Missed Term Work Accommodations Form)